-M.D., MBA, VP and Head, Regeneron Genetics Center
+M.D., Senior Vice President, Regeneron; Founder and General Manager, Regeneron Genetics Center

 Session Abstract – PMWC 2019 Silicon Valley

 Session Synopsis: Data-driven innovations are transforming every facet of our lives – most notably, healthcare and the life sciences.
 Big data and advanced analytics are powering the next great industrial revolution.
 The promise and potential are enormous: from novel medicines to better prediction of disease to selection of better interventions.
 Big data approaches have also been the subject of much hype and skepticism.
 This panel brings together leaders from biotech, venture capital, big data, AI and ML to debate the success, potential, and limitations of big data in providing solutions to some the biggest challenges facing us in healthcare today.